nmathewson/tor/doc/HACKING/CircuitPaddingDevelopment.md

 *All* of your explicitly specified conditions in `circpad_machine_spec_t.conditions` *must* be met for the machine to be applied to a circuit.
-If *any* condition that you specified ceases to be met upon the arrival of one of the machine activation events, then the machine is shut down (even if the event is unrelated to that condition; all conditions are checked on each event).
+If *any* condition ceases to be met, then the machine is shut down.
+(This is checked on every event that arrives, even if the condition is unrelated to the event.)
  Another way to look at this is that all specified conditions must evaluate to true for the entire duration that your machine is running.
 If any are false, your machine does not run (or stops running and shuts down).